 Location.
 34° 27.693′ N, 85° 29.031′ W. Marker is in Menlo, Georgia, in Chattooga County.
 Marker is on State Highway 337.
 Touch for map.
 Marker is at or near this postal address: 1106 Hwy 337, Menlo GA 30731, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Alpine, Georgia (approx. 0.6 miles Barry Springs Indian Stockade (approx. 2.6 miles away in Alabama); Arthur "Tarzan" White (approx. 6.9 miles away in Alabama); Chattooga County (approx. 7.8 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 7.9 miles away); Summerville, Georgia (approx. 7.9 miles away); The Couey House (approx. 8 miles away); W.P.
-Brown & Sons Lumber Company (approx. 9.8 miles away in Alabama).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Alpine, Georgia (approx. 0.6 miles away); Barry Springs Indian Stockade (approx. 2.6 miles away in Alabama); Arthur "Tarzan" White (approx. 6.9 miles away in Alabama); Chattooga County (approx. 7.8 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 7.9 miles away); Summerville, Georgia (approx. 7.9 miles away); The Couey House (approx. 8 miles away); The A. A. Miller Dam (approx. 8.6 miles away in Alabama).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 17, 2012, by Judith Barber of Marietta, Georgia.
-This page has been viewed 545 times since then and 27 times this year.
+This page was last revised on August 5, 2020.
+It was originally submitted on January 17, 2012, by Judith Barber of Marietta, Georgia.
+This page has been viewed 638 times since then and 32 times this year.
 Photos: 1. submitted on January 17, 2012, by Judith Barber of Marietta, Georgia.
 2, 3, 4. submitted on August 23, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.